 by Classic's Lime Sulfur Dip

 Find it on Amazon ($18.36)

-Revival Animal Health’s Vet Basics Lime Sulfur Dip is an antimicrobial and antiparasitic at the same time.
-It is sulfurated lime solution, which works on diseases caused by microorganisms and parasites.
-It’s a concentrated liquid so it has to be diluted first before application.
+Classic's Lime Sulfur Dip is antimicrobial and antiparasitic at the same time.
+It is the sulfurated lime solution, which works on diseases caused by microorganisms and parasites.
+It’s a concentrated liquid, so it has to be diluted first before application.

 You may place the diluted liquid in a pail and dip the pet into it or use a sponge to apply the diluted medicine on the affected spot.

-This had been widely used for treating pets with ringworm.
-If you had been through a long battle with ringworm in your pet and have used and spent a lot for prescription medications but nothing worked, then Revival Animal Health Vet Basics Lime Sulfur Dip could be the solution you’ve been looking for.
+If you have been through a long battle with ringworm in your pet and have used and spent a lot on prescription medications, but nothing worked, then Classic's Lime Sulfur Dip could be the solution you’ve been looking for.

-Vet Basics Lime Sulfur Dip has had similar success on scabies, mange, and raw skin caused by insect bites and constant scratching.
+Classic's Lime Sulfur Dip has had similar success on scabies, mange, and raw skin caused by insect bites and constant scratching.

 6Antiseptic and Antifungal Medicated Spray